 (1) Before being accepted for admission to the training programs conducted by a certified academy, and before being allowed to take a certification examination, each applicant for admission or certification examination shall meet the following requirements:

-(a) be a United States citizen; or legal permanent resident (LPR)
+(a) be a United States citizen; or, for at least five (5) years continuous, be a legal permanent resident (LPR)

 (b) be at least

 (i) 19 years old at the time of certification as a special function officer or correctional officer; or

 (ii) 21 years old at the time of certification as a law enforcement officer;

 (c) be a high school graduate or furnish evidence of successful completion of an examination indicating an equivalent achievement;